kziraddin/durak-game-c/README.md

    - In each iteration of the loop, it calls the `playGame()` function and checks if the game is over.
    - Prints the game over message or the updated game status.

-Note that some parts of the code are missing, including the implementation of several functions.
-You would need to complete the missing parts and add the game logic to make the program fully functional.
 <img width="1440" alt="Screenshot 2022-11-28 at 12 06 46 AM" src="https://user-images.githubusercontent.com/93098526/204198255-52cbc620-03b8-4096-9902-a2703262c166.png">